-Electricians who troubleshoot and diagnose operational issues, install system monitoring software, perform complex wiring installations, and bring solar electrical systems online would usually need to meet some kind of state or jurisdiction licensing laws.
+Electricians would usually need to meet some kind of state or jurisdiction licensing laws.

 In states and jurisdictions with separate licensing classifications for industrial and commercial electricians, non-residential wiring work should be performed under one of these licenses.

-In would include electricians that work in power plants or substations installing and maintaining electrical equipment to connect solar farms to the electrical grid.
+It would include electricians who work in power plants or substations installing and maintaining electrical equipment to connect solar farms to the electrical grid.

-It also covers those who work with industrial inverters, generators, transformers, or performing other high voltage work.
+It also covers those who work with industrial inverters, generators, and transformers, or perform other high-voltage work.

 Professional certification is usually voluntary and shouldn’t be confused with an electrician license.

-Employers commonly require candidates to have some professional certification ensuring to hire electricians skilled in solar applications.
+Employers commonly require candidates to have some professional certification to ensure their competencies in solar applications.

-A fairly standard requirement for many solar jobs is a North American Board of Certified Energy Practitioners certification.
+One standard requirement for many solar jobs is the North American Board of Certified Energy Practitioners Certification.

-Candidates can study for the test themselves and pass it before applying for a position of a solar electrician.
+Candidates can study for the test themselves and pass it before applying as a solar power technician.

 Salary and Job Prospects

-Solar panels installers work everywhere in the US, but they are more popular in low-altitude states with large amounts of sunlight.
+Solar power technicians are more popular in low-altitude states with large amounts of sunlight.

-The starting pay rates that employers in large job markets offer can give you some idea of what salary you can expect in the field.
+The starting pay rates that employers in large job markets offer can give you some idea of the potential salary.

 These data are sourced from the job ads of August 2016 and are provided only for illustrative purposes:

-Typically, solar electricians make more than other members of the solar photovoltaic installer crew.
+Typically, they make more than other members of the solar photovoltaic installer crew.

 The salary of apprentices can range from 30 to 60% of the salary of a journeyman electrician.

-So, the Bureau of Labor Statistics of the US Department of Labor estimates a 24% growth in employment for solar technicians by 2024.
+So the Bureau of Labor Statistics estimates a 24% growth in employment for solar power technicians by 2024.